 Choosing the right priority for your issue is one of the most important details that you’re providing in your ticket request.
 It immediately tells your support team how quickly they need to get you the help you need, whether or not to call for additional technical support members for help or to follow the normal, standard process of resolution.

-When you submit a ticket with "Urgent" priority, it sets off an alarm for the agent responsible for routing the ticket.
-They immediately start working speedily to get your issue resolved as quickly as possible.
-This typically means they are alarming their team to stop what they are working on to assist in fixing your problem.
-Choosing “Urgent” for all your ticket requests, when in fact they aren’t “Urgent” issues can desensitize your support team to the Priority line altogether.
+When you submit a ticket with "Urgent" priority, it sets off an alarm for the entire LOFT team.
+They immediately start working to get your issue resolved as quickly as possible.
+This typically means that the LOFT team stops what they are working on to assist in fixing your problem.
+Choosing “Urgent” for all your ticket requests when the issue isn’t “Urgent” can desensitize your support team to the Priority line altogether.

 DESCRIPTION